-Tired of the clichéd tropes that defined Britain’s relationship with India, they wanted to tell a new story.
-And so Dishoom was born: a tribute to the Irani cafés of old Bombay, opened by Iranian (then Persian) immigrants in the early 20th century.
+Tired of the clichéd tropes that defined Britain’s relationship with India, the founders wanted to tell a new story.
+And so Dishoom was born as a tribute to the Irani cafés of old Bombay, opened by Iranian (then Persian) immigrants in the early 20th century.
 Themselves inspired by the Grand Café tradition in Europe, they had their heyday in the 60s, with over 400 in the city – a number which has since dwindled to around 30.
-But crucially, they had values that resonated with Thakrar and co.; as Bombay’s ‘outsiders’, these café owners welcomed everyone – and it’s this egalitarian democracy that they found so fascinating.
+But crucially, they had values that resonated with Dishoom’s founders: as Bombay’s ‘outsiders’, these Persian café owners welcomed everyone – and it’s this egalitarian democracy that the team found so fascinating.

 Of course, balance sheets are generally pretty indifferent to dreams, philosophies and values.
 And having worked in business from the other side of the table, it was hard not to worry about figures in the early days.
 They let staff go home early in quiet periods, and tried to negotiate with suppliers for lower prices.
 But despite their best belt-tightening, the figures stayed put.

 And so they did something relatively unheard of – they decided to loosen their grip, and trust in the concept.
-Instead of focussing on the numbers, Thakrar forged a new doctrine: “creativity, complexity and culture” – and it’s this staunch refusal to sell-out that’s ultimately fetched them a cult following.
+Instead of focussing on the numbers, the Dishoom founders forged a new doctrine: “creativity, complexity and culture” – and it’s this staunch refusal to sell-out that’s ultimately gathered them a cult following.

-That creativity is obvious in every branch (see above).
-The attention to detail in the interiors (designed with Afroditi Krassa and then Russell Sage) is nearer the level of film-set than restaurant, whether its the stacks of household bric-a-brac sourced for the Dishoom Shoreditch verandah, or the Dishoom Covent Garden clock that recalls its iconic counterpart in Mumbai’s Victoria Station.
-What’s saved Dishoom from meeting the same grim, soulless end as most other corporate roll-outs is the distinctive identity of each of its branches; each continuing to pay homage to those Irani cafés, but given their own voice, their own story to tell that’s subtly informed by the culture of its neighbourhood, the architecture of its setting, or a particular time period.
+That creativity is obvious in every branch of Dishoom.
+The attention to detail in the interiors (designed with Afroditi Krassa and then Russell Sage) is nearer the level of film-set than restaurant, whether it’s the stacks of household bric-a-brac sourced for the Dishoom Shoreditch verandah, or the Dishoom Covent Garden clock that recalls its iconic counterpart in Mumbai’s Victoria Station.
+What’s saved Dishoom from meeting the same grim, soulless end as most other burgeoning restaurant empires is the distinctive identity of each of its branches; each continuing to pay homage to those Irani cafés, but given their own voice, their own story to tell that’s subtly informed by the culture of its neighbourhood, the architecture of its setting, or a particular time period.
 Each is instantly recognisable as a Dishoom, yet each is unique.

-As for complexity, the team vowed early on not to reduce the offering on their menu, or to try to cut corners.
+As for the ‘complexity’, the team vowed early on not to reduce the offering on their menu, or to try to cut corners.
 Instead, they tried to ‘unlearn’ some of their business nous and embrace quirks and complications.
-The result is a place that never feels like it’s trying to cheat its customers – it’s one of the only restaurants in London where they’re prepared to give your entire table a free meal on the roll of a dice*.
+The result is a place that never feels like it’s trying to cheat its customers – it’s the only restaurant in London where they’re prepared to give your entire table a free meal on the roll of a dice*.

-And the culture?
+And the ‘culture’?
 Well that’s not just for the diners’ benefit.
 New staff do yoga with Thakrar during training to raise spirits and promote the idea of ‘selfless’ service.
 The company holds festivals not just to celebrate religious occasions like Holi and Christmas, but also private ones mid-year for staff and their families (they bring every one of their Edinburgh employees down by train).
-No wonder they’re ranked as one of the best companies to work for.
 And on top of all that?
-They donate a school meal to disadvantaged children in India and the UK with every meal that’s served.
+They donate a school meal to disadvantaged children in India and the UK with every meal that’s served in a Dishoom.

 So, maybe the secret to owning a successful restaurant in these difficult times is to stay true to your philosophy, and er, be nice.
-Unfortunately, however, most chefs and would-be restaurateurs don’t have the capital that would enable them not to have to answer to investors who have different ideas on how to run things.
+Unfortunately, however, most chefs and would-be restaurateurs don’t have the capital that would enable them to do things their way.

 But for now we can be happy, at least, that we have Dishoom….